Skip to main content

 Design_kitch1

 A wave of inventions brought many time-saving appliances to homes in the early 20th century.
-Thanks to those inventor ideas, electricity and gas ushered kitchens into the modern era; the icebox on the porch was replaced with a large indoor refrigeration unit, and a new kind of stove sported a range that could cook food at different temperatures, each year that passes brings us new appliances for some wonderful kitchen remodeling solutions.
+Electricity and gas ushered kitchens into the modern era; the icebox on the porch was replaced with a large indoor refrigeration unit, and a new kind of stove sported a range that could cook food at different temperatures.
 Women learned to become masters of these new handy products that reduced the hours spent in the kitchen and left time for other pursuits—or even a career—outside the home.
 At the same time, a newly designed kitchen layout was introduced that brought efficiency to this full-scale domestic operation.

 Design_kitch2At the turn of the century, the middle class grew, and people depended less on domestic servants and became the cooks themselves.
 A generation before, many homeowners gave little thought to the design of their kitchen, especially if they were wealthy enough to have others do the cooking for them.
 Spaces for organization and storage were not standardized.
 Because stoves were also used for heating the home, keeping pots and pans nearby wasn’t always a top priority.
 Utensils or dishes weren’t necessarily stored in proximity to the workspace, either; sometimes they were kept in a pantry far from the room.
 Instead of today’s countertops for food preparation, there were long tables that were often in a separate area from the stove or sink.